Blokje5/argo-workflows-demo/README.md

 We can now connect with the Argo UI by connecting to `localhost`.
 Traefik is used as the ingress controller, for those who are interested in the details.

+> Note that in the file `01_installation/argo/workflow-executor.yaml` we override the default workflow executor.
+Workflow executors are used by Argo to e.g. pass artifacts from one container to another.
+The default workflow executor uses docker, however, this does not work in kind (for one it uses containerD).
+For more, see the [workflow executor documentation}(https://github.com/argoproj/argo-workflows/blob/master/docs/workflow-executors.md).